lancespeelmon/image_crawler/README.md

-# FBI Most Wanted Crawler
+# Python Image Crawler

-## Python Development Environment
+## Development Environment

-While you can use a global python environment, it is highly suggested you use a virtual python environment located in the `.venv` directory; for example:
+While you _can_ use a global python environment, it is highly recommended you use a virtual python environment located in the `.venv` directory; for example:

 ```